| Home | Survivors | Index |

 I was glad when the term for people with a bad childhood changed from 'victim' to 'survivor'.
 Of course in the beginning you actually are a victim but the sooner you start to think of yourself as a survivor the sooner you will start to heal.

-There is one site that has a lot of information from the book "How To Survive the Loss of a Love" by Harold Bloomfield (with poetry by Peter McWilliams).
-This book covers all kinds of losses - death, divorce, rape, loss of job, illness, moving, loss of a cherished ideal, retirement, menopause as well as various minor or temporary losses that we all experience.
+There is a good book called How To Survive the Loss of a Love by Harold Bloomfield (with poetry by Peter McWilliams).
+This book covers all kinds of losses--death, divorce, rape, loss of job, illness, moving, loss of a cherished ideal, retirement, menopause as well as various minor or temporary losses that we all experience.

 "This family is a test.
 It is only a test.
 Had it been an actual family, you would have received love, care and compassion."

-Note: After I posted the above quote on a
+Note: After I posted the above quote on a message board someone posted this response:

 This is the reply I made back to her.

 I do not think everything needs to go in a scrapbook but I do think it would be very misleading to leave out pertinent facts.
-They can be told in a compassionate and understanding and non-judgmental way but still have the facts.
+They can be told in a compassionate, understanding and non-judgmental way but still have the facts.
 I think it will be a big benefit to future generations to understand the reasons for some things that happened in the past.
 If you leave out a significant fact like an alcoholic parent, a parent who abandons his family, abuse, suicides, etc. there will still be evidence that they occurred.
 There will be people not shown in the album and things that people do that seem inexplicable.
-However if you include at least the basic facts about what caused some of them you will create families with more understanding not less.
+However, if you include at least the basic facts about what caused some of them you will create families with more understanding, not less.

 There are many ways in which people can use their past to help the future.
-For example it could be very beneficial to someone who's child seems depressed to know that a grandparent committed suicide after suffering from depression for several years - you would know to take it seriously and seek help.
+For example, it could be very beneficial to someone who's child seems depressed to know that a grandparent committed suicide after suffering from depression for several years--you would know to take it seriously and seek help.
 You can also see the results of child abuse so you will be more aware of the things it can do to a child.

 I think in most cases knowing the facts make people more compassionate and not less.
-My daughters have been extremely supportive of my (very belated) recovery process and have also been able to look back and understand the things that had puzzled them about some of my actions and attitudes in the past.
+My daughters have been supportive of my (very belated) recovery process and have also been able to look back and understand the things that had puzzled them about some of my actions and attitudes in the past.

 I would really like to believe that the people in my past who treated me badly actually loved me but just didn't know how to show it, but unfortunately I do not.
 I do believe that many people have a hard time expressing love (myself included) but sadly some people do not express love because they do not feel it.
 Some people treat others badly because they have severe emotional problems but other do it just because they want to or because they do not care.
 Even people who love one child sometimes do not love another.
 Of course, loving isn't something you can force yourself to do but you do not have to mean to a child just because you don't love them.

-I know you did the best you could...but I could really have used an authentic mother.
+I suppose you did the best you could...but I could really have used an authentic mother.
 You still pretty much drive me right out of my mind so it's no wonder I live 3000 miles away.

 As you grow older, Mom,